Indigenous Voice to Parliament referendum

 The Aboriginal and Torres Strait Islander Voice, also known as the Indigenous Voice to Parliament (in this guide, "the Voice"), aims to establish a representative body comprised of First Nations individuals, with the purpose of advocating for the perspectives and interests of Indigenous communities.

 As this necessitates a change to the Australian Constitution, this will be decided by a referendum.
-If it is approved, the Voice will be granted constitutional authority within the Australian Constitution.
+If it is approved, the Voice will be granted recognition within the Australian Constitution.
 This will enable the Voice to advocate for Indigenous Australians by making representations to the Parliament of Australia and the executive government on relevant matters.

 Upon a successful referendum vote, the government will be responsible for designing the precise structure of the Voice, which will subsequently be implemented through legislation passed by Parliament.